-To perform the transformation and replacement on each of the matches, we take the resulting list of matches, the template from the transform to section of the current case of the proposal, and the AST version of original code parsed by Babel.
-All the transformations are then applied to the code and we use [3]Babel generate to generate JavaScript code from the transformed AST.
+To perform the transformation and replacement on each of the matches, we take the resulting list of matches, the template from the transform to section of the current case of the proposal, and the Babel AST [4] version of original code.
+All the transformations are then applied to the code and we use @babel/generate [3] to generate JavaScript code from the transformed AST.